 Prior to merging datasets, I amended the data in several ways to increase the coverage of some variables.
 For instance, I added new data on Tobin's q with higher coverage across firms which were provided by the WHU chair of Business Taxation16.
 Similarly, I replaced missing data entries of the variable Income Group to increase the number of observations for the income-group-cluster used in robustness tests of my thesis17.
-In addition to the datasets provided by the WHU chair, I retrieved and added data on geographic regions following World Bank definition from the World Bank
+In addition to the datasets provided by

-$^{^{13}\}mbox{This}$ assumes labour and capital to be substitutes on the margin.
+$^{^{13}\}mathrm{This}$ assumes labour and capital to be substitutes on the margin.